Quantum Learning Theory Beyond Batch Binary Classification: Quantum Batch Learning

 \end{theorem}

-The proof of Theorem \ref{thm:quantum-PAC-k} is deferred to Appendix \ref{sec:quantum-multiclass-lb-proof}.
-At its core, the proof proceeds via reduction to the quantum binary case, with an appeal to the definition of N-shattering.
-A key step in the reduction involves the following transformation from a quantum binary example to a quantum multiclass example,
+At its core, the proof involves reducing the problem to the quantum binary case -- establishing that a learning algorithm for $\mathcal{H}$ implies a learning algorithm for $\mathcal{H}_d$, where $\vcDim(\mathcal{H}_d) = \nDim(\mathcal{H}) = d$.
+This, in turn, enables us to deduce a sample complexity lower bound for learning $\mathcal{H}$ based on the corresponding lower bound for learning $\mathcal{H}_d$.
+A key step in the reduction involves the following transformation of a quantum binary example\footnote{To maintain consistency with Section \ref{framework:quantum-pac-and-agnostic-quantum-example}, the input space $[d]$ can be identified with $\{0,1\}^{\lceil \log_2 d \rceil}$.} into a quantum multiclass example,

 While in the corresponding classical reduction proof, converting $(x,y) \to (x,f_y(x))$ is entirely trivial with the knowledge of $x, y, f_0, f_1$, performing the transformation in (\ref{eq:quantum-binary-to-multiclass-example}) using only unitary operations (in a reversible manner) in the quantum realm involves delicate reasoning using an explicit quantum circuit.
 In particular, it is noteworthy as its existence hinges on the reversibility of the transformation $y \leftrightarrow f_y$, which is guaranteed precisely due to the definition of N-shattering.